 To prepare for the writing section, improve your grammar, vocabulary, and sentence formation.

 You can practice short-answer questions and essay topics from past exams.
-Learn common formats, like opinion essays, grammar patterns, and connectors.
+Learn standard formats, such as opinion essays, grammatical patterns, and connectors.
 All can help make your sentences clear and connected.

-You can use authentic Korean materials, like news articles and sample essays, to build your writing skills.
+You can use authentic Korean materials, such as news articles and sample essays, to develop your writing skills.
 Before you write, practice outlining your essays to ensure they have a logical flow and structure.

-To get better results, check your work and ask for feedback from native speakers or Korean tutors.
+To achieve better results, review your work and seek feedback from native speakers or Korean tutors.
 Regular practice and consistency are key to success in the TOPIK writing section.

 (iv) TOPIK Speaking

-Now, NIIED offers a TOPIK speaking test, separate from PBT and IBT.
+NIIED now offers a TOPIK speaking test, separate from the PBT and IBT.

-For preparation for speaking, improve fluency, accent, and pronunciation, start by saying it out loud and recording yourself daily to gain confidence.
+To prepare for speaking, improve fluency, accent, and pronunciation by saying it aloud and recording yourself daily to build confidence.

 You can use past speaking tests or create your own on familiar topics, like introductions, thoughts, and routines.
 You need to build vocabulary and key grammar for clear expression.